remy-maker/CIVE-202_Spring-2026_Group-152_02_Project_4/README.md

  Contains Scope of Work outlining project's goals and defines the tasks to conducting our risk analysis study.

 -`WRITTEN REPORT File`
-   Contains detailed report on the background of the NDOT project and objectives.
-Detailed explanations of methods used to convert excel function to python code.
-As well as results on the four chosen mix designs, highlighting diffences in results.
-And refrences to NDOT or other refrences used.
+   Contains detailed report on the background of the Risk Averse, LLC: Analysis of the Risk of Natural Disasters project.
+Summarizing the findings in the code that can be reused in the future.
+This report will contain: Scope of Work, Methodology to how we defined risk in our data analysis so results are reproducible, written comparison of our risk definitions to the NRI definitions.
+And results from our python code.

 -`READ.md`
  Documentation and user guide for this project.

  ---